Why are my eyes yellow?

 If your eyes look yellow, don't ignore them.

-When liver disease or another medical condition is causing the yellow color, prompt diagnosis and treatment is needed to prevent serious complications, including organ damage.
+When liver disease or another medical condition is causing the yellow color, prompt diagnosis and treatment are needed to prevent serious complications, including organ damage.

 See an eye doctor as soon as possible if you think you're developing yellow-colored eyes.